akuritsyn/kaggle-rsna-intracranial-hemorrhage/README.md

 $ sh ./bin/predict001.sh
 ~~~

-[predict001.sh](https://github.com/appian42/kaggle-rsna-intracranial-hemorrhage/blob/master/bin/predict001.sh) does the predictions and makes a submission file for scoring on Kaggle.
+- [predict001.sh](https://github.com/appian42/kaggle-rsna-intracranial-hemorrhage/blob/master/bin/predict001.sh) does the predictions and makes a submission file for scoring on Kaggle.
 Please uncomment the last line if you want to automatically submit it to kaggle through API.

+- Final score is an [ensemble average](https://github.com/akuritsyn/kaggle-rsna-intracranial-hemorrhage/blob/master/bin/average_predictions.py) of 10 model predictions based on 3rd and 4th epochs from 5 folds with clip=0.98